Peel Hall tram stop

 Peel Hall is a tram stop for Phase 3b of the Manchester Metrolink.
 The station opened on 3 November 2014 and is on the Airport Line on Simonsway next to the junction of Peel Hall Road.
 The station serves the Peel Hall district of Wythenshawe, Manchester.

 Services

-Trams run every 12 minutes north to Victoria and south to Manchester Airport (every 20 minutes before 6 am).
+Trams run every 12 minutes north to Victoria and south to Manchester Airport.

 Ticket zones

 In January 2019, Metrolink ticketing was updated to use a zoned system, and Peel Hall was placed in zone 4.